Zymbit-Docs/docs/content/bootware/zbcli/update/index.md

 Options:
   -f, --key-file <KEY_FILE>  Public pem file verifying the update (software signed) -y                         Says `yes` to all prompts.
-This includes rebooting your system -n                         Do not the reboot the system when `yes` flag is enabled -h, --help                 Print help
+This includes rebooting your system --no-reboot                Do not the reboot the system when `yes` flag is enabled -h, --help                 Print help
 ```